 We require a half-hour interview with the EMBA Selection Committee for each candidate.
 The EMBA Selection Committee may consist of EMBA program directors, a faculty member, and and/or an EMBA alumnus.

-Once the interview process is complete, the EMBA Selection Committee will make its decision, typically within one week.
+Once the interview process is complete, the EMBA Selection Committee will make its decision within two weeks.

 For more information, contact:

 Tuition and Financial Aid

 Costs for all course materials, fees, and meals are included in the Executive MBA tuition.
 Travel costs related to our four residential seminars are also included as part of our tuition.
 A total of 51 credits are required to complete the Executive MBA Program.

 The Tuition Management Systems interest-free monthly payment plan enables you to spread tuition payments equally over 10 months (fall and spring semesters) or 5 months (fall or spring semester), based on your student account balance.